-Courses will be held in person and occasionally online from 9:00 am - 3:30 pm Monday through Friday.
-Zoom will be the main platform that will be used for online learning.
+Courses will be in person from 9:00 am - 3:30 pm Monday through Friday.
+A few course sessions will be remote and Zoom is the main platform that will be used.
 Zoom can be accessed via a laptop or desktop.
 It is important to ensure that you have access to both audio and video components of your device as well as good internet connectivity.